2013 population: 40,179

 In 1839 the New Zealand Company scientist Ernst Dieffenbach explored the upper Hutt Valley.
 But it was not until the 1860s that Europeans began to settle there.
 More than any other district in the Wellington region, Upper Hutt evokes the pioneers and their struggles.
 Dense forests have been cleared, rivers bridged and its isolation eased by roads and the railway.

-The most significant achievement was the Rimutaka Incline Railway, built in the 1870s to link Wellington with the Wairarapa.
-It took trains over the Rimutaka Range, using an innovative third notched rail to slow their descent on the steep Wairarapa side.
+The most significant achievement was the Remutaka incline railway, built in the 1870s to link Wellington with the Wairarapa.
+It took trains over the Remutaka Range, using a raised centre rail that was gripped by horizontal wheels under the locomotive to climb the steep Wairarapa side.

-Upper Hutt remained a farming community until after the Second World War when extensive housing spread over arable land, from Pinehaven and Silverstream in the south-east to Totara Park and Te Marua in the north-west.
+Upper Hutt remained a farming community until after the Second World War when extensive housing spread over arable land, from Pinehaven and Silverstream in the south to Totara Park and Te Marua in the north.
 In 1965 it became a city.
 Many residents commute to work in Wellington city.

-The settlement at the southern end of the Upper Hutt basin is Trentham, well known for its army camp, racecourse and memorial park.
+The settlement towards the southern end of the Upper Hutt basin is Trentham, well known for its army camp, racecourse and memorial park.

 In 1841 John Barton purchased a large area beside the Hutt River.
 He named it Trentham after his childhood home in England.
 Much of his land was cleared, but significant tracts of forest survived and in 1950 were purchased as Upper Hutt’s Second World War memorial.
 These remnants are reminders of the tawa–podocarp forest that once covered the Hutt Valley.